CCDirectLink/CCModDB/docs/CCMOD-STANDARD.md

 <!-- markdownlint-disable MD013 MD034 -->

-# `ccmod.json` format standard v1.0.1
+# `ccmod.json` format standard v1.1.0

 ## Each option explained

 - `id` - Mod unique identifier.
-Not shown to the user
+Not shown to the user.
+   Must consist only of one or more alphanumeric characters, hyphens `-` or underscores `_`
 - `version` - Uses the [semver](https://semver.org/) format
 - `title` - Title shown to users.
 Can be localized
 - `description` - Description shown to users.
 Can be localized